Takumen is an Izakaya-style restaurant located in Long Island City.

 Conceived by a group of Japanese friends who forged their bonds in New York, their venture began as a Ramen project, but gradually developed into a family-friendly eatery that combines elements of Izakaya, a noodle shop and neighborhood cafe.

-TakuMen is Kiyo Shinoki's interpretation of Izakaya culture.
-The director of the much acclaimed speakeasy Bohemian explains the logic behind it.
+Takumen is the team's interpretation of Izakaya culture.
+They explains the logic behind it.
 "Historically, Izakaya was where people gathered and bonded over drinks.
 It was often a crossroad of cultures.
 The food menu was designed around the beverage program."
-These interpretations led to TakuMen's food and drink menu: eclectically mixed and casual food items, wines from California, Sake and Shochu from Japan, and craft beers from local Rockaway Brewery.
-Kiyo respected the original idea by keeping the noodle items on the menu.
-He adds, "We Japanese have a habit of finishing our Izakaya dinner with a noodle dish."
+These interpretations led to Takumen's food and drink menu: eclectically mixed and casual food items, wines from California, Sake and Shochu from Japan, and craft beers from local Rockaway Brewery.
+They respected the original idea by keeping the noodle items on the menu.
+They add, "We Japanese have a habit of finishing our Izakaya dinner with a noodle dish."

 While Izakaya culture is the soul of TakuMen, it does wear more than one hat.
 In the front sits a serious coffee bar with a skilled barista who uses Parlor Coffee beans.
 It is also a lunch joint where local patrons show up for rice bowls and noodle fare.
 The grocery shelf filled with condiments and ingredients used in the kitchen symbolizes TakuMen's commitment to transparency.

-The mostly hand built space was designed by Sachiko Kamiya of Monroe Garden, who also is Kiyo's partner.
-Inspired by their travels in California, its clean, bright, and breathy design will change your perspectives on Izakaya.
+The mostly hand built space was designed, inspired by their travels in California, its clean, bright, and breathy design will change your perspectives on Izakaya.
 Hoping to function as a community hub, TakuMen is committed to rotating local artists on the wall every few months.
 It is an Izakaya like no other.

 text by Yumiko Sakuma